 Stocks Can Make up a Gap Between Salary and Market Rate

 Startup companies are often very exciting for new employees to join and offer them a lot of benefits.
 Employees can work with a company offering fresh and exciting ideas, and there may be a lot more flexibility in working hours.

-Plus, many startup companies offer fun incentives such as ‘beer and pizza Fridays’ or complementary yoga classes.
+Plus, many startup companies offer fun incentives such as ‘beer and pizza Fridays’ or complimentary yoga classes.
 Doesn’t sound half bad, does it?